-One of the most difficult parts of landscaping is waiting for new trees to grow in.
+One of the most challenging parts of landscaping is waiting for new trees to grow in.
 Autumn lovers want their trees to grow in as quickly as possible so they can enjoy their vibrant foliage right away.
-Luckily, there are several tree varieties that don't just grow fast but also turn to stunning red, yellow and orange during their first fall season.
+Luckily, several tree varieties don't just grow fast but also turn to stunning red, yellow and orange during their first fall season.

 Maple trees grow very tall, and their strong branches spread wide, making them responsible for some of the most prominent fall colors in the United States.
 Certain varieties, like the red maple and the sugar maple, can grow up to three feet per year when the tree is young.
 Some are even named after their autumn colors, like the October glory red maple and the red sunset maple.
 Other varieties grow at only a medium rate, but they still produce beautiful colors in the fall.